Question: What exactly was O'Connell arrested and sentenced to death for?

 Question: The answer for another question made me wonder.
 If Imothep was alive when put in his sarcophagus, how can there be jars with his internal organs elsewhere?
 Wouldn't they still be in his body in order for him to be alive?

 Answer: If you're referring to the only jars that are used in the movie, those are Anck Su Namun's organs.
 Not his.
 Near as I can tell, his organs were not taken, hence him being alive.

 Question: I was chatting with my friends when I saw this film, and I think I missed an important bit.
 The Americans open something that brings a curse on them, yet O'Connell and company are the ones to open the actual sarcophagus.
 What are the Americans opening; and why does that bring on a curse, but not the revealing of the actual mummy?

 Answer: According to ancient Egyptian tradition, four major organs (liver, intestines, stomach, lungs) were removed from the body during the mummification process and preserved in canopic jars that were buried with the deceased.
-Because Imhotep was not given a proper burial (as punishment for his crime) his canopic jars are buried separately from his body, which explains why the Americans found the jars whilst O'Connell and company found the sarcophagus.
-After Evie recites the curse that brings Imhotep to life, he needs these organs to get his physical body, leading him to hunt down those who are in possession of them.
+The Americans found Anck Su Namun's jars whilst O'Connell and company found the sarcophagus in which Imhotep was buried alive.
+After Evie recites the curse that brings Imhotep to life, he needs these organs to bring Anck Su Namun back, leading him to hunt down those who are in possession of them.
 The opening of the sarcophagus doesn't actually invoke any curse and neither does the Americans opening the chest, contrary to what Beni says.
 The "curse" is only a warning that they shall become part of Imhotep's curse by taking the jars he needs.